Bella’s Sanctuary: a safe place to rebuild & heal after violence

 Funded 100% by the corporate sector, then donated to the not-for-profit sector, specifically DVConnect, who now own and manage the operation of Bella’s Sanctuary.

-The residence has 5 units.
-2 one-bedroom units, including a unit for disabled, 2 two-bedroom units and 1 three bedroom unit, each with their own kitchenette, living area and courtyard.
+The residence has 5 units which includes 2 one-bedroom units, including a unit for disabled, 2 two-bedroom units and 1 three bedroom unit, each with their own kitchenette, living area and courtyard.
 It also has a communal kitchen, living room, laundry, play area, garage, administration office, 24/7 security camera system, an alarm, as well as keypad entry on all doors and gates.

 Read the top 12 facts about Bella’s Sanctuary